Magicflex PL 75/3.5

 The starting point is simple, yet crucial: having a high-quality lens, free from haze, scratches, and defects.
 That was exactly the challenge I faced — and ultimately solved.

-Let me introduce the
+Let me introduce

-Magicflex PL 75/3.5 lens
+MAGICFLEX PL 75/3.5

-is based on the original five-element Double Gauss lens design described in U.S. Patent 2744447 (filed June 14, 1954).
+A Planar-type lens based on the original five-element Double Gauss (Planar) design described in U.S. Patent 2,744,447 (filed June 14, 1954), an optical formula to the Planar 75mm /3.5 used in the Rolleiflex 3.5F Type 1/2 and Rolleiflex 3.5E.

 The designers were Johannes Berger (creator of the Septon) and Günther Lange.

-My idea was simple: I wanted the original classic lens design — the one from the patent — with all its strengths and subtle flaws that together create the unmistakable vintage look.
 But I wanted it without the drawbacks of the actual 1950s lenses we see today, often scarred by scratches, balsam separation, or worn-off coatings.
 In other words: authentic classic rendering, faithfully recreated 1:1

 The original glass selection was simple yet highly effective: Schott SK16, SF14, SF15, LaK11, and SF4.
 One element, made from LaK11 (which contains lanthanum), was originally slightly radioactive, but in the modern version a safe replacement is used — offering improved optical properties with no loss in performance.